tvuchova/Spring-Security/README.md

    In order to use SS I have added dependency for spring security and @EnableWebSecurity in configuration file, which extends WebSecurityConfigurerAdapter.In this file there are overrided 3 configure methotds

+   Application <b>demo-spring-security</b>
+   auto configuration:
+       Mapping filter: 'springSecurityFilterChain' to: [/*] : Spring Security is by default turned on for all the URLs in the application.
+       Basic Authentication is the default.
+       Using default security password: 25e07e82-720d-4109-ba8d-25177c6347e6 : Default userid is user.
+Default password is printed in the server start up log.
+In this example, password is 25e07e82-720d-4109-ba8d-25177c6347e6 Some filter chains are configured to enable security